tensorforce/tensorforce/README.md

 for more information.

-Community and contributions
+Contributions
 ---------------------------

-TensorForce is developed by [reinforce.io](https://reinforce.io), a new project focused on providing reinforcement learning software infrastructure.
-For any questions, get in touch at
-<contact@reinforce.io>.

-Please file bug reports and feature discussions as GitHub issues in first instance.
+Please file bug reports and feature discussions as GitHub issues.
+For large PRs, it's also helpful to first discuss the feature in an issue.

-There is also a developer chat you are welcome to join.
-For joining, we ask to provide some basic details how you are using TensorForce so we can learn more about applications and our community.
-Please fill in [this short form](https://docs.google.com/forms/d/1_UD5Pb5LaPVUviD0pO0fFcEnx_vwenvuc00jmP2rRIc/) which will take you to the chat after.

 Cite
 ----